 It is my belief that people can sense kindred spirits in among the thousands or hundreds of thousands of "users" on any given website, and the global distances do not affect that sense.
 Somehow, the Law of Attraction seems to bear out, at least from my experience in music communities.

-So, how is it that three musicians have not only formed an internet-based virtual band, but have a seemingly endless supply of musical creativity and such a determination and desire to write and record music resulting in over a hundred tunes uploaded to the internet in the course of a half-dozen years?
+So, how is it that three musicians have not only formed an internet-based virtual band, but have a seemingly endless supply of musical creativity and such a determination and desire to write and record music resulting in over a hundred tunes uploaded to the internet in the course of more than a dozen years?

 That is a tough one to analyze, but perhaps the very geographical distances involved (Canada, the Northeast England and Wales), have actually worked out for us.
 We have never met, but we have exchanged thousands of e-mails over the years, and thousands of mp3 / WAV files, and even postcards, photos and all the regular stuff of friendships.
 Distance, the thing that separates us, may actually be the thing that glues us together because we do not take each other for granted (or granite in the case of the Canadian Shield).
 It takes determination to agree to work on music together, to accept the ideas of others (though we may not fully share confidence in those ideas), and to trust that if we just forge on, good will come of it all.